nyagucha/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working directory  "pwd" Display the contents list of your current directory "ls"
+a script that prints the absolute path name of the current working directory  "pwd" Display the contents list of your current directory "ls" a script that changes the working directory to the user’s home directory  "cd"